 About

 My name is Nico Lang and I am an Assistant Professor of Computer Vision and Machine Learning for Earth Observation Data at the University of Copenhagen, associated with the Global Wetland Centre and the Pioneer Centre for AI.
-I joined the Climate AI Nordics network as a core member and I am involved in several community efforts like the FGVC workshop at CVPR or the SSL4EO-2024 summer school.
-Before moving to Denmark for a Postdoc advised by Serge Belongie and Christian Igel, I received a PhD from ETH Zurich supervised by Konrad Schindler and Jan Dirk Wegner.
+I am a core member of the Climate AI Nordics network, an ELLIS member, and I am involved in community efforts like the FGVC workshop at CVPR, the AICC and REO workshops at EurIPS, and the SSL4EO-2024 summer school.
+Before moving to Copenhagen for a Postdoc advised by Serge Belongie and Christian Igel, I received a PhD from ETH Zurich supervised by Konrad Schindler and Jan Dirk Wegner.

 Research

 My research interests are in the area of computer vision, machine learning, and remote sensing and in developing new methods using these techniques to support environmental sciences.
 My PhD research focused on advancing the way we measure forest structure at global scales using publicly available satellite data.
-My interests also include uncertainty estimation in deep learning, anomaly detection, and learning from imbalanced data, as these are omnipresent challenges that arise when working on real-world problems.
+My current interests include uncertainty estimation in deep learning, novelty detection, and learning from imbalanced data, as these are omnipresent challenges that arise when working on real-world problems.
 I see great potential in the application of machine learning to address global environmental issues.
+My current research activities focus on three main topics (see also publications or scholar).

 Leisure